MisterTigre/Project-INTERACT/documentation/public_api/map.md

     "style":{
         ... // Optional, the Leaflet's options => https://leafletjs.com/reference.html#circle-option
     },
-    "popup_text":"str" // Optional, text of the popup if you want one }
+    "popup_text":"str", // Optional, text of the popup if you want one "name":"str" // Optional, name of the circle_marker }
 ```